 When an entrepreneur walks into work each day, she has no idea what she will be facing.
 However, if she understands that sometimes life will be hard and she is prepared to handle hard days, life will be better than had she not prepared in advance.
 I always advise my clients, “don’t get ready, stay ready.”
 This is an excellent idea for entrepreneurs.
 Create a plan to deal with bad days, bad employees, and bad customers before you need it.
 That way when the hard days, the bad days come, you will be ready for what you have to face.

-There is always someone who sees you as a role model, another of the lessons for entrepreneurs in this poem.
+There is always someone who sees you as a role model, another of the lessons found in this poem.

 As entrepreneurs, we are role models.
 We are role models for other entrepreneurs.
 We are role models for those who want to become entrepreneurs.
 Interestingly, we are also role models for people who have no desire to operate businesses of their own.
 We are also role models for people the world over who have dreams of their own they want to pursue.
 This is an awesome responsibility.
 Because we are role models, we must operate our businesses to the best of our abilities.
 We must never take for granted our role model status.
 After all, to whom much is given, much is required.
 The fact that entrepreneurs are role models, even if unknowingly, is just one of this poem’s lessons for entrepreneurs.